FashionTV: North America

 It is now available on wireless television providers MobiTV and Sprint TV; However, FashionTV is not available on any cable or satellite television service in North America as of August 2011.
 It has also been removed from FTA (Free To Air) as of September 2011.
 FashionTV can be watched live in North America only on their website.

 Portugal

 In Portugal, FashionTV is available on MEO, NOS and Vodafone.

 Philippines

 In the Philippines, the channel has been available on SkyCable on Channel 108, Cablelink Channel 66 since January 28, 2008, and selected cable affiliate channels.
 Some selected cities and provinces used two feeds, FashionTV Asia over AsiaSat 3 and FashionTV India & South East Asia over Thaicom 5 feeds including FashionTV HD.

 Russia

-In Russia, the channel began broadcasting in 2001.
+FashionTV Russia began broadcasting in 2001.

 Southeast Europe

 FashionTV called FashionTV SEE (FashionTV Southeast Europe) related to Serbian version was launched on 24 November 2008.
 It is presently being broadcast in Bulgaria, Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia and Slovenia via their local cable TV providers and DTH platforms.
 30% of production is made by local production.